filmbrood/Slateback/README.md

 ###### Getting Started
-Slateback was built in Windows with Visual Studio 2019, and it is recommended you utilize that as other IDEs on other OSs are yet to be tested.
+Slateback was created in Windows with Visual Studio 2019, but has successfully been built and ran on Linux.
+It is still recommended to utilize VS 2019 as other IDEs have yet to be tested.

 Clone the repository with `git clone --recursive https://github.com/filmbrood/Slateback.git`.

 ###### Roadmap
 At the moment, Slateback is command-line only, meaning it only runs in the terminal of the operation system of your choice.
-(Only tested on Windows!)
+(Only tested on Windows and Linux!)

 Eventually, Slateback will have a separate user-friendly GUI interface that any fresh-outta-film-school 2nd AC will be able to pick up in minutes.
 But for now, to get started with Slateback, all the user must do is copy slt.exe to a directory, launch a terminal in said directory, and type the following commands: